You might be wondering if your contraception can affect your AMH result.

-The answer is yes, certain types of contraception called hormonal contraceptives can sometimes lower AMH levels while you're using them and for some time after stopping.
+It's generally accepted to test your AMH while on contraception (and it's convenient too!).
+But it's important to know that certain types of contraception called hormonal contraceptives can sometimes lower AMH levels while you're using them and for some time after stopping.
 However, this doesn't happen to everyone.
-If your AMH levels are affected, its important to know that only the AMH level in your blood has been temporarily lowered - you haven’t lost any eggs.
+If your AMH levels are affected, it's important to know that only the AMH level in your blood has been temporarily lowered - you haven’t lost any eggs.
 Once you stop using your hormonal contraceptive and wait a little while, your AMH will return to its usual level.

 The tricky part is predicting who will be affected and to what extent.
 For some; there's no impact; for others, the effect is small, and in some cases, it can significantly lower AMH levels.
 So we've put together a list of Q&A's to answer some of the most important things you need to know about AMH and hormonal contraception.